ObolNetwork/charon/docs/architecture.md

 - `DutyRandao = 3`: Creating a randao reveal signature required as input to DutyProposer
 - `DutyExit = 4`: Voluntary exit
 - `DutyBuilderProposer = 5`: Proposing a blinded block received from the builder network
+- `DutyBuilderRegistration = 6`: Registering a validator to the builder network

 > ℹ️ Duty is on a cluster level, not a DV level.
 A duty defines the “unit of work” for the whole cluster,
 > not just a single DV.
 This allows the workflow to aggregate and batch multiple DVs in some steps, specifically consensus.